raymondzeng/StudyBoard/README.md

 http://ml7.stuycs.org:7175

-StudyBoard is intended to be a study aid.
+StudyBoard is a study aid.

 Features:
 - Real-time whiteboard for collaborative work